 A conscientious objection requires a notarized parent signature which is also on the Student Immunization Record under section 1B.

-All students must have a current Immunization Record on file at the school they attend.
-Please see the forms and policies page for the appropriate forms.
+All students must have a current Immunization Record on file at their school.
+Please see your Veracross Portal for the appropriate forms.

-- In accordance with MN Guidelines for Medication Administration at School, all medication to be given in school must be supplied by a parent/guardian.
+- Under MN Guidelines for Medication Administration at School, all medication to be given in school must be supplied by a parent/guardian.

 - Written PARENTAL PERMISSION is required for all medication to be administered at school.

-- All medication must have accompanying specific instructions regarding when and how it is to be given, and for how long.
+- All medication must not be expired and have accompanying specific instructions regarding when and how it is to be given, and for how long.

 Self-Administration of Medication:

 Students of any age with demonstrated competency and an Authorization to Self Carry an EpiPen or Inhaler Form on file in the health office may carry an inhaler (asthma medications), EpiPen, or insulin.
-However, only secondary students, grades 6-12 are allowed to carry over-the-counter (OTC) pain relievers (e.g. Tylenol, Ibuprofen) with an Authorization to Self Carry OTC Medication Form on file in the health office.
+However, only secondary students, grades 6-12 are allowed to carry over-the-counter (OTC) pain relievers (e.g. Tylenol, Ibuprofen) with an Authorization to Self Carry OTC Medication Form on file in the Veracross parent portal.
 Students are not allowed to carry cold medicine or any other medication.

 Required Forms for Various Health Conditions:

-- OTC Medication – Medication Authorization Form – parent signature only
+- K-5th Grade OTC Medication – Medication Authorization Form – Medication provided by parents is kept in the health office.
+A parent’s signature is required.

-- Self Carry OTC Pain Medication for 6th-12th grade – Authorization to Self Carry OTC Medication Form – parent signature only
+- Self Carry OTC Pain Medication for 6th-12th grade – Authorization to Self Carry OTC Medication Form – parent signature on Veracross parent portal

 - Prescription Medication (e.g., ADHD Meds, Antibiotics, etc.) – Medication Authorization Form – Health Care Provider and parent signature